RaphaLK/RaphaLK/README.md

 Computer Science and Engineering Major @ Santa Clara University
 ----------------------------------------------------------------------------

 Hey there!
 Welcome to my GitHub!
 I'm an aspiring SWE, and I enjoy expanding my knowledge in the tech world!
+I started my Dev journey a bit later into my degree, but here I am :)

 ### Notable Courses (Some enjoyable examples!)
 * Logic Design